Jaganpro/BashSetup/Tmux Basics.md

 `ctrl-b` --> Prefix used in Tmux to invoke Tmux commands.
 NOTE: This only works within Tmux terminals.

-Examples:
+Managing Tmux Windows:

 * `ctrl-b + c` -- Create a new tmux Window
-* `ctrl-b + ,` -- Rename current tmux Window

 * `ctrl-b + p` -- Tab to previous tmux Window (p - Previous)
 * `ctrl-b + n` -- Tab to next tmux Window (n - Next)
+* `ctrl-b + 0-9` -- Switching between tmux window using number

 * `ctrl-b + w` -- List all Tmux window
+* `ctrl-b + ,` -- Rename current tmux Window
+* `ctrl-b + x` - Force kill active session

 Splitting Windows:

 * `ctrl-b + %` -- Split Windows Vertically
 * `ctrl-b + :` -- It helps us to provide named commands to Tmux.
-When we use `:split-window` we would be abke to split Window Horizontally (As there is no key-binding for vertical split)
+When we use `:split-window` we would be abke to split
+* `ctrl-b + arrowkeys` -- Switch between different panes within tmux window

 Session Management: